lau-est/fast-AnoGAN-example/README.md

 ## Data Structure
-The dataset directory must be located into the main folder **generative-cnns**.
-It is organized as follow:
+The dataset directory must be located into the main folder **data**.
+It contains the training and testing dataset images, and it is organized as follow:

         data
             ├──   training/